-Required clinical workshops are scheduled during the fall semester.
+Clinical workshops are scheduled during the fall semester.
 The purpose of these workshops is to provide students with standardized early clinical training provided by Program Administration with uninterrupted, hands-on access to clinical equipment and resources during times when patients are not typically scheduled.
-In the fall semester, workshops are scheduled every Wednesday from 3:30-5:00 pm; No clinical workshops are scheduled in the spring or summer semesters.
+In the fall semester, workshops are scheduled every Wednesday from 3:30-5:00 pm and are considered a required program activity.
+No clinical workshops are scheduled in the spring or summer semesters.
 A detailed schedule is provided to students during orientation.